dantleech/blog/content/posts/2025/09-01-one-hour-expression-language.md

 draft: true
 ---

-In this blog post I'll attempt to show you how to create an expression language in hour or less[^actual].
+This blog post is to accompany a talk entitled "The One Hour Expression Language" and aims to provide a review of both the concepts and the code in that talk[^talk].

-An expression language[^interpreter] in our sense is essentially something that **ealuates** an **expression** where an expression is a sequence of bytes which are highly likely to be unicode characters and would look something like:
+An expression language[^interpreter] in our sense is essentially something that **evaluates** an **expression** where an expression is a sequence of bytes which are highly likely to be unicode characters and would look something like: